chirontt/lwjgl3-helloworld-native/README.md

 To generate native executable, GraalVM 21+ need be set up as mentioned in *GraalVM pre-requisites* section above.

-Once GraalVM is set up and available in the path, run the `nativeImage` task:
+Once GraalVM is set up and available in the path, run the `nativeCompile` task:

-	gradlew nativeImage
+	gradlew nativeCompile

-The `nativeImage` task would take a while to compile the demo source code and link them with the LWJGL libraries into an executable file.
+The `nativeCompile` task would take a while to compile the demo source code and link them with the LWJGL libraries into a native executable file.
 The resulting `lwjgl3-helloworld` executable file is:

 	build/native-image-linux/lwjgl3-helloworld